twhite96/twhite96/README.md

   <img style="max-width: 100%;" src="assets/cybercat.gif">
 </p>

 Hi!
-I'm tiff, a frontend engineer looking to transition into web app penetration testing/red team.
-I am currently working through AWS, OSINT, and a few other certs.
+I'm tiff a lifelong lover of all things that creep in the shadows.
+I was a frontend developer in another life and while I was able to make good money and do challenging work, it wasn't my jam.
+So I've pivoted to cybersecurity.

 <div align="center">
   <img src="https://github-readme-stats.vercel.app/api?username=twhite96&show_icons=true&count_private=true&theme=buefy&hide_border=true" />